 These reason codes for the 3800 printer are in addition to completion codes 04-0C returned in register 15.
-The reason codes are placed in byte 3 of register 0.
-Byte 0 of register 0 contains the CCW command code when an I/O error occurs; otherwise, byte 0 is 0.
-Byte 1 of register 0 indicates the graphic character modification identification (GCM ID).
-Byte 2 of register 0 indicates the character arrangement table identification (CAT ID).
-The codes in the following tables are in hexadecimal and indicate which item caused the error.
+The reason codes are placed in register 0.
+The three high-order bytes will be zero.
+The codes in the following table are in hexadecimal and indicate which item caused the error.